c6o/docs/content/reference/cli.md

 # CodeZero CLI Reference

-## c6o
+## czctl

-The base command for the c6o CLI.
+The base command for the CodeZero CLI.

 ### Installation